Deducive/FBinsightsR/README.md

 # FBinsightsR
-Use R to grab insights from Facebook.
+Use R to grab insights from Facebook via its API.